Jaimilit/CrossFit-Signup/README.md

 As a first time visitor, I want:

-* to easily understand the main purpose of the site
+* To easily understand the main purpose of the site
-* to be able to easily navigate through the site
+* To be able to easily navigate through the site
-* to be able to register a user account to access all content without restrictions
+* To be able to register a user account to access all content without restrictions
-* to be able to reserve a day and time for a class, view my bookings, and delete my bookings
+* To be able to reserve a day and time for a class, view my bookings, and delete my bookings
-* to be able to log out of my user account
+* To be able to log out of my user account

 Returning and frequent user goals

 As a returning user, I want:

-* to sign into my user account
+* To sign into my user account
-* to make a booking for a class on a certain day and time
+* To make a booking for a class on a certain day and time
-* to view my bookings
+* To view my bookings
-* to delete my bookings
+* To delete my bookings
-* to sign out of my account
+* To sign out of my account

 Site Administrator goals